MicrosoftDocs/power-platform/power-platform/developer/test-engine/powerfx.md

 `Select(Index(gallerycontrol.AllItems, row or column).child control)`

-This is the same functionality as the Power Apps [Select function](/power-apps/maker/canvas-apps/functions/function-select).
+This function has the same functionality as the Power Apps [Select function](/power-apps/maker/canvas-apps/functions/function-select).

 When working with a nested gallery, use [Index()](/power-platform/power-fx/reference/function-first-last) within the select function.